AlokSwaminathan/QRception/README.md

 Pass in data through a file -`./qr_generator "" "<file_path>"`

-Output is a `.bmp` file to stdout, pipe it where you see fit
+Output is a bitmap file to stdout, pipe it where you see fit

 ## Goals